Niederaussem Power Station: 1997 to present

-With the construction of the new BoA block (Braunkohlekraftwerk mit optimierter Anlagentechnik), German for lignite power station with optimised system technology, a new chapter at the power station began; between 1997 and 2002 it was the most modern brown coal power station block of the world with a gross production of 1,012 megawatts (950 MW net) with a far higher efficiency (43%) than most other plants (as low as 31%).
-RWE invested €1,200 million into the project.
-The new power block building has a height of 172 metres (564 feet) and is the tallest industrial building in the world.
+With the construction of the new BoA block (Braunkohlekraftwerk mit optimierter Anlagentechnik—German for "lignite power station with optimised system technology"), a new chapter began at the power station.
+Between 1997 and 2002, it was the most modern brown-coal power-station unit in the world, with a gross output of 1,012 MW (950 MW net) and a significantly higher efficiency (43%) than most other plants, some of which operated at efficiencies as low as 31%.
+RWE invested €1.2 billion in the project.

-The new unit's cooling tower was also the tallest in the world at 200 meters (656 feet) when it was built, but is now the third-tallest, after those at the Pingshan Power Station in China and the Kalisindh Thermal Power Station in India.

-Thanks to these developments, Niederaussem became one of the largest and most modern coal-fired power stations in the world.
-The official opening of the new block took place in summer 2002.
+The new power-block building is 172 m tall and is the tallest industrial building in the world.
+Its cooling tower was also the tallest in the world at 200 m when completed, although it is now the third-tallest, after those at the Pingshan Power Station in China and the Kalisindh Thermal Power Station in India.
+These developments made Niederaussem one of the largest and most modern coal-fired power stations in the world.
+The official opening of the new block took place in the summer of 2002.

-Since 21 July 2006, RWE has spent €40 million building a fluidized bed drying unit with waste heat technology as a pilot project for the drying process of the raw brown coal.
-In addition, the free waste heat of the power station is used.
+Since 21 July 2006, RWE has invested €40 million in constructing a fluidised-bed drying unit with waste-heat technology as a pilot project for drying raw brown coal.
+The process also makes use of the power station's available waste heat.

-The older units at the plant are being decommissioned starting in the early 2010s.

-Units A and B were decommissioned at the end of 2012.

-In 2019, RWE cancelled a 1,200 MW upgrade.

-Unit D was decommissioned on 31 December 2020, and unit C was decommissioned a year later on 31 December 2021.
+The older units at the plant have been progressively decommissioned since the early 2010s.
+Units A and B were taken out of service at the end of 2012.
+In 2019 RWE cancelled a planned 1,200 MW upgrade.
+Unit D was decommissioned on 31 December 2020, followed by Unit C on 31 December 2021.
 Units E and F were decommissioned on 31 March 2024.

 2006 fire

-On 9 June 2006 at 1:15, a fire caught hold in block H of the coaling station.
-The fire spread to two further coaling station blocks.
-Later, the flames seized nearly the entire area of the "old power station", and a large, black smoke cloud ascended, which spread many kilometers to the north-west.
-The power station's own fire brigade could not control the fire and sounded the alarm.
-About 300 rescue forces from the entire Land responded.
-The damage to property went into the tens of millions.
-Even by the late evening of the next day, the fire was not completely extinguished.
-The spread of the fire was contained by recently-developed fire precautions in the other sectors of the power station so that only the coaling station was affected.
+On 9 June 2006 at 01:15, a fire broke out in Block H of the coaling station.
+The fire spread to two additional coaling-station blocks.
+Soon afterwards, the flames had engulfed nearly the entire area of the "old power station", and a large black smoke cloud rose and drifted several kilometres to the north-west.
+The power station's own fire brigade was unable to bring the fire under control and raised the alarm.
+Around 300 emergency personnel from across the country responded.
+The damage to property amounted to tens of millions.

+Even by late evening the following day, the fire had not been fully extinguished.
+Its spread was limited by recently developed fire-prevention measures in other parts of the power station, so that only the coaling station was affected.